Skip to content

 response = model("How many countries are there in the world", max_new_tokens=20)

-print(result) # 'There are 200 countries in the world.'
+print(response) # 'There are 200 countries in the world.'

 # Call it directly with an output_type